About Bucharest – all you need to know!

 Although Zambaccian was a big patron of the art of his home country, during his studies in Belgium and France (1907 – 1913) he purchased numerous European works from artists such as Cezanne, Renoir, Delacroix, Corot, Derain, Matisse, Pissaro, Bonnard, Utrillo and Picasso.
 The museum preserves the initial display as it was conceived by the art collector himself.
 There are also several beautiful small sculptures that complement the canvases.

-Museum of Senses
+Museum of Senses (Muzeul Simturilor)

 Address: Cotroceni AFI Shopping Mall